fsiegrist/devops-bootcamp-15-ansible/exercises/Exercises.md

 **Solution:**

 **Step 1:** Create an Ubuntu server on DigitalOcean\
-Create a new Droplet on DigitalOcean:
+Login to your account on [DigitalOcean](https://cloud.digitalocean.com/login) and create a new Droplet:
 - Frankfurt
 - Ubuntu 22.04
 - Shared CPU (Basic)